 List of contents Page(s)

 Board of Director's report 1 - 2

 Report of the Réviseur d'Entreprises agréé 3 - 6

 Balance Sheet 7 - 8

 Off-balance sheet 9

 Profit and loss account 10

-Notes to the annual accounts 11 - 37
+Notes to the annual accounts 11 - 38

 BOARD OF DIRECTORS' REPORT SMBC NIKKO BANK (LUXEMBOURG) S.A.
-Financial year from 01.04.2022 to 31.03.2023
+Financial year from 01.04.2023 to 31.03.2024

 Since the integration of SMBC Nikko Bank (Luxembourg) S.A. (the "Bank") within the group Sumitomo Mitsui Financial Group, Tokyo ("SMBC Group" or the "Group") on October 1, 2009, the Bank's core business of funds administration and custody services is driven and continues to be driven by the Group's Japanese offshore investment fund product offering.
-The Bank has no branch as at March 31, 2023.
-The transfer of 363,526 shares with a nominal value of EUR 248, representing 100% of the share capital of the Bank in an aggregate nominal amount of EUR 90,154,448 from SMBC Nikko Securities Inc., to SMBC Bank EU AG. has been completed on 30 May 2023 according to the IPU regulation.
+The Bank has no branch as at March 31, 2024.
+The transfer of 363,526 shares with a nominal value of EUR 248, representing 100% of the share capital of the Bank in an aggregate nominal amount of EUR 90,154,448 from SMBC Nikko Securities Inc., to SMBC Bank EU AG was completed on 30 May 2023 according to the IPU regulation.

-During the year ended March 31, 2023, SMBC Group has been engaging continuous efforts in maintaining and developing its investment funds business, including offshore funds, in reaction to a standing demand by Japanese investors for diversified investment possibilities.
+During the year ended March 31, 2024, SMBC Group has been engaging continuous efforts in maintaining and developing its investment funds business, including offshore funds, in reaction to a standing demand by Japanese investors for diversified investment possibilities.

-This year the Bank experienced decrease of 8.6% of the net assets of the funds under administration (AUA) on a USD basis.
-This occurred mainly due to the market impact and FX impact.
+This year the Bank experienced increase of 5.7% of the net assets of the funds under administration (AUA) on a USD basis.
+This occurred mainly due to the market impact.

-AUA decreased due to the negative market impact (USD 4 660 mm) and FX impact (4 1,456 mm)

-in spite of the net inflow (USD 261 mm).
-The Bank's budget is linked to the group strategy and so far, the group has not amended the budget.
+AUA increased due to the positive market impact (USD 3,425 mm) and in spite of the negative net inflow (USD ▲ 227 mm) and FX impact (USD ▲ 2,067 mm).
+The Banks budget is linked to the group strategy.

 The Bank continues to be fully operational as of the date of this report with no disruptions.
-The Bank also hasn't detected any operational incidents, liquidity, credit risks or any other relevant issues that might have an impact on the liquidity, profitability or capital situation of the Bank.
+The Bank also hasn't detected any operational incidents, liquidity, credit risks or any other relevant issues that might have material negative impact on the liquidity, profitability or capital situation of the Bank.